scriptPilot/app-framework/DOCUMENTATION.md

 ## Development environment

+To develop applications with App Framework, you need

 ### Atom

 First of all, you need a code editor.
 We really recommend Atom, which is open source, configurable and available for macOS, Windows and Linux.